-This type of offset smoker costs more than the traditional one.
+This type of smoker costs more than the traditional one.
 Food cooks evenly in this type of offset smoker because the firebox and smokestack are located on the same side.
 It also comes with a deflector plate below the grates.

 The deflector plate diverts smoke and heat leaving the firebox from going all the way up.
 The deflector plate with holes controls the upward flow of smoke and heat allowing them to first flow through the entire cooking chamber before finally going upwards at the other end of the chamber.

 This process allows an even temperature on the entire cooking chamber.
 Regardless of how near or far food is from the firebox it will cook at the same temperatures allowing even cooking.

 Smoke in a reverse flow smoker flows efficiently out from the chimney for a pollution-free and simple operation.

 Before getting to work on how to choose the excellent offset smoker, there are certain considerations you need to ponder on:

 - Do you have the space for an offset grill?
 Most offset smokers are large and if you have a small yard you may not have enough space for one.

 - What is the normal weather condition in your area?
 Low temperatures, constant heavy rains and high winds negatively impact the performance of an offset smoker.